asa-degroff/squircle-creator/README.md

 1. Launch the application with `npm run dev`
 2. Select your desired shape type (Squircle or Rounded Square)
+3. Set dimensions:
-3. Adjust the dimensions using the width and height sliders
+   - **Manual mode**: Adjust width and height independently using separate sliders
+   - **Aspect ratio lock**: Check "Lock Aspect Ratio", enter your desired ratio (e.g., 1:1, 4:3, 16:9), and use a single slider to control the size
 4. Fine-tune the shape parameters:
-   - For Squircle: Adjust corner roundness and flat side length
+   - For Squircle: Adjust corner roundness
    - For Rounded Square: Adjust the corner radius
 5. Choose a fill color using the color picker
 6. Preview your icon in real-time